 Before taking Lokelma, talk with your doctor about all your medical conditions.

-It’s especially important that you tell them about any trouble you experience in having bowel movements.
-This includes constipation, or a history of bowel blockage or dry, hard stool that you can’t pass.
+It’s especially important that you tell them about any problems you’re experiencing with your bowel movements.
+This includes constipation or a history of bowel blockage or dry, hard stool that you can’t pass.
 You should also let your doctor know if you’ve experienced problems with your bowel movements after surgery.

 Lokelma hasn’t been studied in people with these bowel-related conditions.
 Lokelma may not work as well in people with these conditions.
 There’s even a possibility that it could make digestive conditions worse.